©Brenda Coffee. All Rights Reserved.

 The numbness is beginning to wear off around the edges, but I am still in shock over James’s death.
 I vacillate back and forth from an outward picture of calm, to a slumped sobbing heap with snot running down my chin.
 Did you know grief could make you feel like you’ve been beaten up?
 Some mornings I wake to find I’m sore and exhausted.
 Instantly I look at the picture taken of us this Thanksgiving.
 I love that photo.
 It makes me think of our time together, talking, holding hands, hugging and kissing, not taking a single minute for granted.

 We had more than a great marriage.
 A friend said, “You got what only a small percentage of people in this world get – a romance.”
 We were a powerful love story for all to see.
 Not long ago a young couple, we didn’t know, came up to us after church and told us they’d been watching us for a long time and talked about us frequently.
-They wanted to have the kind of marriage we had when they were our age. <PREVIEWEND> After 14 years of marriage, we adored one another more than ever.
-Not a week went by we didn’t talk about how blessed we were to have found one another, to love one another so deeply.
+They wanted to have the kind of marriage we had when they were our age.

 We were best friends and thrived on one another’s company; we left love notes and called each other numerous times a day.
 Most mornings James sang to me a well-known rock ‘n roll song to which he’d rewritten the words.
 Instead of “Do you love me, do you love me, now that I can dance, dance, dance?” he would sing, “Jimmy loves you, yes he does…” He sang that to me that last morning in the shower as we were getting ready for church, and later in the car, he reached for my hand and brought it to his lips.
 I watched, utterly transfixed, as he slowly and deliberately placed ten, tender kisses on my skin.